 My mind told me I didn’t want to waste their time, or I wasn’t sure I could trust them – and I didn’t have the money to buy what they were offering anyway.

+I felt really ALONE with my IBS.
 I didn’t realise that just by talking to someone I could actually find a piece of my IBS puzzle and move forward.

 Have you ever heard, the story of the Bird?